moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 ## The seams: Alpine + bash

 Every `Dockerfile` starts with an instruction which specifies its parent container.
-Usually, that's an image you are inhereting from; in our case it's the `alpine:latest` image:
+Usually, that's an image you are inheriting from; in our case it's the `alpine:latest` image:

     FROM alpine:latest
     MAINTAINER Moritz Heiber <hello@heiber.im>